MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/accessing-device-instance-properties--windows-vista-and-later-.md

 -   [**SetupDiSetDeviceProperty**](/windows/win32/api/setupapi/nf-setupapi-setupdisetdevicepropertyw)

     The **SetupDiSetDeviceProperty** function [sets a device property for a device instance](setting-a-device-instance-property-value.md).

+> [!NOTE]
+> SetupApi is not supported on all editions of Windows.
+When possible, you should use lower layer APIs such as those available via [CfgMgr32.dll](/windows/win32/api/cfgmgr32/).
+See [Porting from SetupApi to CfgMgr32](porting-from-setupapi-to-cfgmgr32.md) for tips.

 For information about how to access device properties on Windows Server 2003, Windows XP, and Windows 2000, see [Using SetupAPI and Configuration Manager to Access Device Properties](using-setupapi-and-configuration-manager-to-access-device-properties.md).